huggingface/hub-docs/hacktoberfest_challenges/model_license_other.md

    1. Note: the table suggests the name/URL for Llama models.
 It doesn't mean that the suggestion is accurate.
 It is to be double-checked correctly.
 4. Check which license applies to the model.
 Attributes are:
    1. `license_name` (short, lowercase, without spaces).
 Example: `"coqui-public-model-license"`
    2. `license_link`.
-If possible, a URL owned by the author is better (for example: `"https://ai.meta.com/llama/license"` for the Llama2 license).
+If possible, a URL owned by the author is better (for example: `"https://coqui.ai/cpml"`).
 Otherwise, linking to the LICENSE file in the repo is also fine.
+   3. **NOTE:** special case if it's a Llama 2 model.
+In this case, the card metadata should be `license: llama2` instead of `license: other` and `license_name`/`license_link` are not needed.
 5. Open a PR on the Hub, describing the intent and suggesting a modification to the repo author.
 Here are 2 example for [XTTS-v1](https://huggingface.co/coqui/XTTS-v1/discussions/10/files) and [stable-diffusion-xl-base-0.9](https://huggingface.co/stabilityai/stable-diffusion-xl-base-0.9/discussions/58) models.
 6. Once done, open a PR on GitHub to update the table below.
 Once merged, this will count as a Hacktoberfest contribution!
 In the PR, add the `pr_url` (the one on the Hub) and a status (opened, merged, closed).